How to Handle Equipment Failure and Downtime Situations

 3. Retrofit

 When a machine goes through a retrofit, we install the new component(s) or feature(s) that were not initially available or designed into the original system.
-Older machines/systems can be retrofitted with newer tech to reap the benefits of cutting-edge advancements like io-link, predictive maintenance, remote connectivity, and more!
+We can retrofit older machines/systems with newer tech to reap the benefits of cutting-edge advancements like io-link, predictive maintenance, remote connectivity, and more!

 4. Reverse engineer